uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 Put students into groups and give each group a set of the multipage image worksheets, so that each student has a page to work on.
 If this isn't possible with the number of students you have just make sure groups are small enough for each students to have at least one page, or preferably for each student to have the same number of pages.
-For example have groups of 3 each work on one of the 6 page images.
+For example have groups of 3 work on one of the 6 page images, so each student has 2 pages to complete.

 Teacher to class: These sets of grids can all be put together to create one larger image, which has much more pixels than the last ones.
 You're each going to colour in the pixels on your own sheet, in the same way as before, and then put the whole image together.